hallettj/hallettj.github.com/_posts/2009-06-30-database-queries-the-couchdb-way.markdown

 are not longer than the index keys.

 *Updated 2009-07-05*: Updated examples to demonstrate that CouchDB stores indexes sorted by key.
 Thanks to J. Chris Anderson for pointing that out.
+*Updated 2009-08-06*: Added link to full text search implementation on CouchDB wiki.

 Appendix: Helper Function Definitions